scoville/dryeye-defender-public/README.md

 #### Quickstart

-`git submodule update --init --remote && docker-compose up` Will launch the GUI, performing all the below operations, and update submodule
+`git submodule update --init && docker-compose up` Will launch the GUI, performing all the below operations, and update submodule

 #### Step-by-step